-Please test this Python3 BETA interface carefully and provide us with feedback.
+Please test the new Python3 interface carefully and provide us with feedback.

 When opening any BUFR or GRIB files please ensure this happens in binary mode.
 For example, to open a GRIB file for reading: